catid/blog2022/content/posts/aiwebcam.md

 A silent clip is just three bytes regardless of sample rate etc: `bytes.fromhex('f8 ff fe')` so you don't need to spin up an Opus encoder to produce 20 milliseconds of silence.

-As soon as my parser above produces a Opus packet, we queue them up for delivery to the browser.
-I removed the queueing details from the TTSServiceRunner so you see how it's grabbing the Opus clips from the background process, and either assigning a presentation timestamp (PTS) and display timestamp (DTS) to a silent packet or the dequeued packet.
+As soon as my parser above produces an Opus packet, we queue it up for delivery to the browser.
+I removed the queuing details from the TTSServiceRunner so you see how it's grabbing the Opus clips from the background process, and either assigning a presentation timestamp (PTS) and display timestamp (DTS) to a silent packet or the dequeued packet:

 ```python
 # RTP timebase needs to be 48kHz: https://datatracker.ietf.org/doc/rfc7587/